-Here are some reasons an employee can be terminated for that are considered wrongful termination:
+Here are some examples of reasons an employee may be fired that would be considered wrongful termination:

-- A breach of good faith – Did your boss fire you to prevent you for receiving a large sales commission?
-Or did you repeatedly receive undesirable job assignments to coerce you into quitting?
+A breach of good faith – Did your boss fire you to prevent you from receiving a large sales commission?
+Or, did you repeatedly receive undesirable job assignments to coerce you into quitting?
 This can be considered a breach of good faith.

-If you believe you were wrongfully terminated, then contact the employment lawyers at Sanford Heisler Sharp, LLP today for a free evaluation of your case.
+If you believe you were wrongfully terminated, contact the employment lawyers at Sanford Heisler Sharp, LLP today for a free evaluation of your potential legal claims.